lr0pb/IDB.js/README.md

 ```

 ### useIDB hook
-Now you can access your IDB instance everywhere in components deeper in your app
+[[Ref]](https://lr0pb.github.io/IDB.js/functions/react_IDBProvider.useIDB.html) Now you can access your IDB instance everywhere in components deeper in your tree

+You can use all IDB methods as usual, but pay attention that you should place all calls in either event callbacks or inside `useEffect` hook

 ```jsx
 import { useIDB } from '@lr0pb/idb/react';